-In fall 2007, Vaughn opened its first residence hall, with 200 beds.
-Improvement plans include a new library, additional degree programs and other improvements to the campus.
+In fall 2007, Vaughn opened its first residence hall with 200 beds.
+New improvement plans include a new cafeteria, additional degree programs and certificates, and other improvements and additions to the main campus and ATI building.
 This vision calls for us to provide students with an enriching experience both inside and outside the classroom.